temporalio/temporal/docs/architecture/nexus.md

 > NOTE: The `Scheduled` and `BackingOff` states may likely be merged into a single state when we add an outbound timer
 > queue.

-An operation in the `Scheduled` state is put on the outbound queue for scheduling a `StartOperation` request, the outbound queue is protected by a circuit breaker per source namespace and destination endpoint, that may entirely prevent processing loading the operation's associated state from the DB.
+An operation in the `Scheduled` state is put on the outbound queue for scheduling a `StartOperation` request.
+The outbound queue is protected by a circuit breaker per source namespace and destination endpoint, which may entirely prevent loading the operation's associated state from the DB.

 Operations are continuously retried using a [configurable retry policy][nexus-retry-policy] until they succeed, permanently fail, or the operation times out.